Truncated Kernel Stochastic Gradient Descent with General Losses and Spherical Radial Basis Functions: Numerical Experiments

 We augment the original MNIST dataset by adding Gaussian white noise.
-As shown in the sample-to-accuracy plot on the left, compared to kernel SGD, T-kernel SGD---despite applying gradient truncation---achieves better classification accuracy on the test dataset, demonstrating superior generalization performance.
-Meanwhile, the time-to-accuracy figure on the right further demonstrates that T-kernel SGD significantly improves computational efficiency, achieving a much higher accuracy than the classic kernel SGD within the same runtime.
-The numerical experiments above demonstrate that T-kernel SGD performs well on spherical, non-spherical, and datasets of varying dimensions.
+As shown in the sample-to-accuracy plot in \autoref{fig4:example4}, compared to kernel SGD, T-kernel SGD achieves superior classification accuracy on the test dataset, demonstrating better generalization performance.
+The time-to-accuracy plot further illustrates that T-kernel SGD significantly imporoves computational efficiency, attaining much higher accuracy than the classical kernel SGD within the same runtime.